llpeterson/congestion/avoidance.md

-That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a a duplicate ACK), RED (or any AQM algorithm) can do a better job if it instead *marks* the packet and continues to send it along its way.
-This idea was codified in a change to the IP header known as the *Explicit Congestion Notification* (ECN).
+That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a a duplicate ACK), RED (or any AQM algorithm) can do a better job if it instead *marks* the packet and continues to send it along its way to the destination.
+This idea was codified in changes to the IP and TCP headers known as *Explicit Congestion Notification* (ECN).

 Specifically, this feedback is implemented by treating two bits in the IP `TOS` field as ECN bits.
 One bit is set by the source to indicate that it is ECN-capable, that is, able to react to a congestion notification.
 This is called the `ECT` bit (ECN-Capable Transport).
-The other bit is set by routers along the end-to-end path when congestion is encountered, as indicated by whatever AQM algorithm it is running.
+The other bit is set by routers along the end-to-end path when congestion is encountered, as computed by whatever AQM algorithm it is running.
 This is called the `CE` bit (Congestion Encountered).
-The latter bit is also echoed back to the source by the destination host.
-TCP running on the source responds to the ECN bit set in exactly the same way it responds to a dropped packet.

 In addition to these two bits in the IP header (which are transport-agnostic), ECN also includes the addition of two optional